Grass Tree Walk is a 14km, grade 3 hike located in the Brisbane Ranges National Park, Victoria. The hike should take around 4 hrs to complete.

-The Grass Tree Walk commences at the Boar Gully Camping Ground in the northern reaches of the Brisbane Ranges National Park.
-Heading south from the campground, a large portion of this walk follows sections of the three-day Burchell Trail.
-The trail is well defined and well-marked in most places.
-As with several hikes in the Brisbane Ranges, large sections also follow management tracks although this should not detract from the experience.
-This is not a particularly strenuous hike with only one section of reasonable elevation gain.
+The Grass Tree Walk commences at Boar Gully Camping Ground in the northern reaches of Brisbane Ranges National Park.
+Sharing a substantial portion of its route with the three-day Burchell Trail, the walk follows a well-defined and well-marked path.
+While sections traverse management tracks, common to many hikes in the Brisbane Ranges, this does not diminish the overall experience.
+The walk is generally moderate, featuring a single significant elevation change.

 Camping - Boar Gully Campgound